 Marguerite Deslippe was born in Riviere-aux-Canards, Ontario.
 As a teenager, she was comfortable with every genre of music.
 At the age of 8, she was invited to perform in Toronto as one of Canada's promising young artists.
 As a child, she also studied piano, voice, and flute.

-While still in high school, Marguerite performed regularly in chamber music series in Canada and Michigan.
+While still in high school, Deslippe performed regularly in chamber music series in Canada and Michigan.
 As concertmaster of the Windsor Symphony, her quartet was featured on national CBC broadcasts, both on radio and television.
 She attended Wayne State University on a full scholarship, and studied with former DSO violinist Emily Austin.
 As a student, she spent much of her time in recording studios, working with Motown artists.

-Marguerite has also studied with members of the Concord String Quartet and members of the Fine Arts Trio.
+Deslippe has also studied with members of the Concord String Quartet and members of the Fine Arts Trio.
 She furthered her skills studying with Steven Staryk, one of the leading concertmasters and soloists of our time.

-Marguerite is the mother of two sons.
+Deslippe is the mother of two sons.
 Her family shares the house with three Samoyeds that are all adopted from rescue shelters.